 Production

-Although not a current commercial producer of REEs, Canada is host to several advanced exploration projects and some of the largest reserves and resources (measured and indicated) of REEs worldwide.
-Canadian reserves and resources are estimated to be 15.1 million tonnes of rare earth oxide.
+Although Canada is not yet a commercial producer of REEs, it hosts several advanced exploration projects and holds some of the largest measured and indicated reserves and resources of REEs globally.
+Canada’s reserves and resources are estimated at 15.2 million tonnes of rare earth oxide.

 Canadian REE projects